-We understand that the people we regulate will want to continue caring for the sick and vulnerable during the Covid-19 pandemic.
-If we've placed you on an interim order, it's because we're concerned you might pose an immediate risk to patients, yourself or the reputation of the nursing profession.
+We know that the people we regulate will want to continue caring for the sick and vulnerable during the pandemic.

-If you're letting them know via email, please also include their team email address if you have it.
+If you are doing this by email, please also include their team email address, if you know it.
 This will mean that your email is received if the person is absent.

-Depending on how closely the alternative arrangements match your conditions of practice, or if it hasn’t been possible to make any, your case officer may schedule your case for an early interim order review.
-The panel may be able to vary your conditions to take into account the change in your circumstances at work and we may ask you to provide some additional information to support that.
+Depending on how closely the alternative arrangements match your conditions of practice, or if it hasn't been possible to make any, your case officer may schedule your case for an early interim order review.
+The panel might be able to modify your conditions to consider the change in your circumstances at work, and we may ask you to provide some additional information to support that.

 Interim order conditions that are no longer workable because of the pandemic

 Please let us know immediately if your interim conditions are no longer workable.
 At the hearing, a panel will consider if it is appropriate to change any of your conditions.

 Please contact your case officer for more information.

 Interim order review hearings or substantive order review hearings coming up

 We're continuing to hold all interim order and substantive order review hearings, but we will usually be doing so virtually.
 Your case officer will contact you to explain the next steps and how to participate in the hearing.

 If you have information that may allow us to progress your case, please contact your case officer.